raconteuria-by-claritism/Missile8964/README.md

 ##### Notes to Editors

-— “raconteuria-By-Claritism” is a goodwill offering to the world in exchange for recognizing the independence of “raconteuria" – the 1st Franchise Organized Quasi-National Entity, as a sovereign nation, which declared independence on 2021-09-01.
+— “raconteuria-by-claritism” is a goodwill offering to the world in exchange for recognizing the independence of “raconteuria" – the 1st Franchise Oriented Quasi-National Entity, as a sovereign nation, which declared independence on 2021-09-01.

 — Author Neal Stephenson defined FOQNE – “Franchise Organized Quasi-National Entity” in his sci-fi novel “Snow Crash”. “raconteuria” took advantage of his creation but substitutes Organized with Oriented to allow ourselves with flexibility in the future.

-— “raconteuria” is not capitalized for a reason.
-Visit : https://raconteuria.org for details about it as a FOQNE.
+— “raconteuria” is spelled without a capital “R” to keep the organization levelheaded with our technological purposes and ambition.
+Visit "raconteuria website" for details about it as a FOQNE.

-— The three ultimate goals of raconteuria's constitution “Claritism: Remove Humanity To Rebuild It and Repair Earth”
+— The three ultimate goals of raconteuria's constitution “Claritism - Remove Humanity To Rebuild It and Repair Earth”
 - Universal Equality
 - Enlightened Industrial Revolution
 - Priority Earth